PjrCodes/CodeStyliser/README.md

   }
 ```

-This doesnt happen if the block of code starts on a keyword
+This doesnt happen if the inner block starts on a keyword.

 ### Tab indentation error